yochaigal/newschoolrevolution/_posts/2020-01-19-what-is-the-nsr-part-1.md

 This is of course just one aspect of what makes *Troika!* such a special game; the writing and gorgeous art also help the GM and the players lean-in to the _Weird_.
 I recommend you check out this [review](https://www.youtube.com/watch?v=QvhtyihMSjI) of the system by [Questing Beast](http://questingblog.com/).
 The game's art is perfect for the setting it encourages.

-Obviously there are other _Weird_ games out there (*The Shadow of Yesterday* comes to mind) but I think Troika! takes the cake.
+Obviously there are other _Weird_ games out there (*The Shadow of Yesterday*, *Nightmares Underneath*, & *Best Left Buried* all come to mind) but I think Troika! takes the cake.
 I strongly recommend folks check it out; the [art-free version](https://payhip.com/b/EVKN) is PWYW.

 That's all for now.
 Thanks for reading!